ppbrown/stable-diffusion-annotated/scripts/txt2img.md

 # TXT2IMG.py overview

+## Purpose:

+This file is intended to document4 low-level details of the command-line Stable Diffusion script, "txt2img.py" If you dont care about that, you probably don't want to bother reading the rest of this file!

 ## Formatting guide
 This file is an attempt to document the high(ish)-level code paths that txt2img.py takes to render an image using stable diffusion.
 It is a merge of markdown language, and HTML, because